 The Cosmetology Department offers haircare, skin care, and manicuring services.
-These services are available during the semester in Building 1600, Room 1610.
+These services are available during the Fall, Summer, and Spring semesters in Building 1600, Room 1610.
 All work is done by students, with instructor supervision.
 Clients' complimentary parking passes for Cosmetology parking are issued by the reception desk and must be placed on the dash of the client's vehicle.
-An allergy test must be on file with the Cosmetology Department if the client wishes to have chemical services performed.
+An allergy test must be on file with Cosmetology Department.
 Appointments are appreciated but not required.
+Cosmetology Club Retail Center offers Professional Products for your hair care and skin care needs.
+The Retail Center is open Monday, Tuesday, Thursday, and Friday from 9am to 1pm in Building 1600, Room 1610.